Community Projects 2022 – 2023

 One of the most valued new approaches toward fighting hunger is a program called Mobile Food Pantries (MFP).
 MFP are particularly effective in areas where there is inadequate “hunger infrastructure,” including lack of food pantries or pantries that are very limited in hours or refrigerated storage capacity.
 The purpose of this project is to execute 12 monthly Mobile Food Distribution events over the course of the project year at Tarrant Elementary School in Jefferson County.

-*Grace Klein Community: Food Distribution
+Grace Klein Community: Food Delivery and Assistance

 Junior League of Birmingham: Diaper Bank